afromatt6288/great-ghibli/README.md

-# Great - Ghibli
+# Great  Bibli
- This is a page to view information about great ghibli movies (ie, all of them)
+ This is a page to view information about great ghibli films (ie, all of them).

 ## Setup

-All the information about Ghibli (and other anime films) can be found in the `db.json` file.
+All the information about Ghibli films can be found in the `db.json` file.
 We'll be using `json-server` to create a RESTful API for our database.

 Run `npm install` to install our dependencies.